 When Nick Knowles and the boys from DIY SOS were renovating a house for a disabled person last year, they contacted us and aquatics expert Andrew Hall travelled to Warrington with a biOrb fish tank to complete the refurbishment.

 Sarah Beeny solved her clients' storage problems in Double Your House For Half The Money with Suncast plastic outdoor storage products.
-In particular she chose to feature the Extra Large Wicker Deck Box and the Conniston Storage Shed.
+In particular, she chose to feature a wicker deck box and the Conniston storage shed.

 In 2013 we came to the rescue of a couple in Blackpool after being contacted by The One Show.
 Someone had stolen their Christmas lights, so we donated a replacement festive display.
 Not quite as extensive as the famous illuminations but these Konstsmide lights, Snowflake and Icicles certainly lit up their celebrations.

-Other requests have included gnomes for the Gadget Show and a fabulous Vivid Arts Gorilla for CBBC's All At Sea.
+Other requests have included garden gnomes for the Gadget Show and a fabulous vivid arts gorilla for CBBC's All At Sea.